 Edna Ferber specialised in writing sprawling family sagas, several of them set in the West.
 Her 1930 novel Cimarron was twice filmed by Hollywood, as was the 1926 film Show Boat, set in the Deep South.

-Rink discovers oil and becomes immensely rich, but his personal life is a disappointment (he carries a torch for Leslie) and he declines into alcoholism.
+When Luz dies she wills Rink a small piece of land on the ranch deemed worthless.
+But Rink strikes oil and becomes immensely rich, although his personal life is a disappointment (he carries a torch for Leslie) and he declines into alcoholism.

 Luz Benedict II